Joran van der Sloot admits to killing Natalee Holloway in wire fraud, extortion plea

 “I am not that person anymore,” he said, adding he is now a Christian.

-Beth Holloway, Natalee’s mother who became a tireless champion for both her daughter and for missing children around the world, briefly spoke in court, where she talked about the turmoil her disappearance had caused her family over the last 18 years.
+Beth Holloway, Natalee’s mother who became a tireless champion for both her daughter and for missing children around the world, briefly spoke in court.
+She spoke on the turmoil Natalee’s disappearance had caused her family over the last 18 years.

 Van der Sloot has been in Alabama since June in a case involving him allegedly telling the family of Natalee Holloway, a Mountain Brook native who vanished during a senior trip to Aruba in 2005, he knew where her body was.
 For years, he was considered the prime suspect in her death and many questions have circled around what he knows.
 However, he was never charged in her case and Holloway’s case remained unsolved.